 And Now, the Good News:

-We are in the midst of a (medical) revolution driven by exponential technology: artificial intelligence, sensors, robotics, 3D printing, big data, genomics and stem cells.
+We are in the midst of a (medical) revolution driven by exponential technology: artificial intelligence, smart sensors, robotics, 3D printing, big data, genomics and stem cells.
 Today's $3 trillion healthcare industry is in the deceptive phase of its march towards dematerialization, demonetization and democratization.
 What does that mean?
 Imagine a time within the next 10 years when:

 - Large-scale genomic sequencing and machine learning allow us to understand the root cause of cancer, heart disease and neurodegenerative disease and what to do about it.